 We adopted our niece's son.
 Now she wants a "more authentic" relationship with him.

-One of you is looking out for Jake.
+The rest of you are looking out for Tara.